No undertakings granted for police witnesses in Sheku Bayoh inquiry

 Scotland’s Solicitor General has said she cannot guarantee that evidence given by certain police witnesses in the Sheku Bayoh inquiry will not be used against them in any future prosecution.

-A public inquiry will open in May into the death of the 31-year-old in May 2015 after he was restrained by police who were responding to a call in Kirkcaldy, Fife.
+A public inquiry is examining events surrounding the death of the 31-year-old in May 2015 after he was restrained by police who were responding to a call in Kirkcaldy, Fife, and will begin evidential hearings in May.

 The inquiry asked the Crown to give undertakings to 12 named officers that it will not use any evidence they provide against them in any prosecution which might arise over the events surrounding Mr Bayoh’s death, and the post-incident management.